 (Team's win expectancy after a plate appearance or SB/CS/PK) - (team's win expectancy before that plate appearance or SB/CS/PK).

-Watch: Alex Guerrero increases his WPA by 0.71 with a go-ahead grand slam in the top of the ninth.
+Watch: George Springer increases his WPA by 0.83 with a two-out, walk-off homer in the bottom of the 13th inning.

 Why it's useful